A guide to insurance for beauticians and salons A guide to insurance for beauticians and salons

-Getting the right business insurance covers as a self-employed beautician or salon owner may seem complicated, but it doesn’t have to be.
-In fact, beauticians and beauty businesses in the UK generally only need to think about four or five types of business cover:
+Getting the right business insurance as a self-employed beautician or a busy salon owner may seem complicated, but it doesn’t have to be.

 1